Back

 A Part Of You

 Portfolios don’t just show your work but give people an idea of who they’d be working with, just like a resume.
-Just as crucial for a potential hire, as it is to see your past work, it’s getting to know who created everything in the first place.
+Just as crucial for a potential hire as it is to see your past work, it’s getting to know who created everything in the first place.

 The best way to accomplish this is to create a section about you on your portfolio.
 Consider making an “About” section, like the ones you see on the websites of many companies, that’s all about you and your story as a person and a professional.

-A good portfolio is made even better when it’s part of a robust personal website—including your story, background, and type of person you’d like to work with.
+A good portfolio is made even better when it’s part of a robust personal website—including your story, background, and the type of person you’d like to work with.
 Here’s a link that can give you some tips on personal websites, which usually come hand in hand with portfolios, so if you’re creating one, consider building the two together!

 Conclusion